Canadian police witness tells court Huawei CFO arrest followed procedure | Law-Order

 Canadian police witness tells court Huawei CFO arrest followed procedure

-Yep said "there was no concern" about this process and added other passengers on the plane made it a potentially "risky situation" to arrest her on the aircraft.
+Yep said "there was no concern" about this process and added other passengers on the plane created a potential risk of violence if they made the arrest on the aircraft.
 Meng's team has asserted that the CBSA inappropriately seized her electronic devices and that identifying information was shared with U.S. authorities.

 "No," Yep said, adding that his supervisor was concerned Meng might elude CBSA and escape the airport, a concern that Yep shared.
-Meng's lawyers will probe the extent to which the Trump administration directed RCMP and CBSA officers to engage in a deceptive and improper search, thereby violating a court order and Meng's Charter rights, Huawei said in a statement.
+However, Huawei lawyer Richard Peck said Yep's concern about potential violence on the plane was disingenuous and that as trained officers, the RCMP should have been able to arrest Meng there.

 - READ MORE ON: